keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
 His eyes softened as she paused.
 “You’re the one they’re looking for, aren’t you?
-You’re that Silvestrian that escaped."
+You’re that Silvestrian that escaped.”
 </p>

 <p>
 “Yes.”
 She was more than that though.
-She was the king's prized pet—a dog trained to enter the king's disgusting fighting pits over and over until there was nothing left of her soul.
+She was the king’s prized pet—a dog trained to enter the king’s disgusting fighting pits over and over until there was nothing left of her soul.
 Lyana would never step foot into that ring again.
 </p>

 <p>